-Do yourself a favor – research the names of the editorial team before you pitch.
+Do yourself a favor – research the names of the editorial team before you pitch an article.
 Most media outlets will list their team members, so address it to the right department even if there’s only a common email e.g. email@example.com instead of firstname.lastname@example.org.
 For a blog, you might be writing to the owner or founder.
 If you don’t have names, address it to their Editorial team.

 In any case, stay away from generic forms of address.

 We receive a lot of canned, cookie cutter pitches that go – ‘Hello, I was on the internet and came across your blog.
 Do you want to publish my article….’
 In other words, a casual or offhand intro, usually mass-emailed.

 Many editors have mentioned that they get put off with a ‘Re:’ or ‘Fw:’ in the subject lines of emails – a clear indication that the email is repurposed.
 A smart way to manage this is to create a template on gmail that lets you create a fresh email each time.
 You can also save an email message template for Outlook.

 Personalize your email message for each target.
 You can refer to a recent article that you liked or a specific comment about the lineup.

 E.g. I really enjoyed your recent post on How to make Yoga a family activity or Your articles on using AI for Small Businesses offer great ideas!
 Personalizing takes time but it’s worth the effort if you want to get the reader’s attention.It also tells them that you bothered to research.

 Even when you ‘talked’ to someone on a Facebook group or liked a Tweet asking for submissions, do reference that exchange when you pitch.
 So the next time you’re pitching your great idea for a blog post or article, a little revision, a lot of reviewing and a judicious eye to detail can take your blog post really far.

 Read part-II of this article on how to craft a winning pitch for your blog or article.